Skip to Main Content

 3. Degree of financial leverage: This ratio measures how much a company’s earnings per share (EPS) increases or decreases for each unit change in earnings before interest and tax (EBIT).

 5. Debt-to-capitalization ratio: This ratio compares a company’s total debt to its capitalization.
-It’s a measure of the risk a company has taken on to increase profits.
+It’s a measure of the risk a company takes on to increase profits.
 The formula is debt divided by debt plus shareholder equity.

 6. Debt-to-EBITDA leverage ratio: This ratio compares a company’s total debt to its earnings before interest, taxes, depreciation and amortization (EBITDA).